Jsparrow/jsparrow.github.io/docs/rules/remove-redundant-close.md

 # Remove Redundant Close

 ## Description

-This rule looks for redundant invocations of the method [`close()`](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/AutoCloseable.html#close()) on resources which are declared in the header of try-with-resource statements and tries to remove them.
+In Java, the try-with-resource statements are able to automatically close the resources which are defined in the try-with-resource header.
+Thus, any explicit [`close()`](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/lang/AutoCloseable.html#close()) invocation in the try block is redundant and potentially confusing.
+This rule eliminates redundant resource `close()` invocations.

 ## Benefits